mskcc/ACCESS-Pipeline/README.md

 ```

 ### 4. Include the paths to BWA and Bedtools as the first entries in your path:
-Abra will use this version of BWA implicitly.
+Abra and pybedtools will use these versions of BWA & bedtools implicitly.
 This is not ideal, but remains the only solution for now unless we move to Docker containers
 ```
 PATH="/usr/bin/bwa:$PATH"
 PATH="/usr/bin/bedtools:$PATH"